mgrainger87/LLMCodingBenchmarkingFramework/migration_guide.md

 Migrating from your current benchmarking suite to the format used in this framework has three main steps:

-1. Examine and refine the problem set and evaluation metrics
+1. Examine and refine the problem set and evaluation metrics.
 2. Migrate each of the problems to the standard problem JSON format.
 3. Migrate the evaluation mechanism to the `Grader` class.